One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-When deterministic advice is concerned, we have noted in Section \ref{sec:QFA/n}, that $\oneqfa/n$ is contained in $\reg/n$.
-As for randomized advice, a similar inclusion holds between $\oneqfa/Rn$ and $\reg/Rn$ although this fact is not obvious from their definitions.
+As for deterministic advice, we have remarked in Section \ref{sec:basic-property-QFA/n} that $\oneqfa/n$ is contained in $\reg/n$.
+When randomized advice is concerned, a similar containment holds between $\oneqfa/Rn$ and $\reg/Rn$; however, this fact is not quite obvious from their definitions.

 \begin{lemma} $\oneqfa/Rn\subseteq \reg/Rn$. \end{lemma}